In Memoriam: September 11, 2001

 • 8:19 a.m.: Flight attendants aboard Flight 11 alert ground personnel that the plane has been hijacked; American Airlines notifies the FBI.

-• 8:24 a.m.: Hijacker Mohammed Atta makes the first of two accidental transmissions from Flight 11 to ground control (apparently in an attempt to communicate with the plane’s cabin).
+• 8:24 a.m.: Hijacker Mohammed Atta makes the first of two accidental transmissions from Flight 11 to ground control (apparently attempting to communicate with the plane’s cabin).

 • 8:40 a.m.: The Federal Aviation Administration (FAA) alerts North American Aerospace Defense Command (NORAD)’s Northeast Air Defense Sector (NEADS) about the suspected hijacking of Flight 11.
-In response, NEADS scrambles two fighter planes located at Cape Cod’s Otis Air National Guard Base to locate and tail Flight 11; they are not yet in the air when Flight 11 crashes into the North Tower of the World Trade Center.
+In response, NEADS scrambled two fighter planes located at Cape Cod’s Otis Air National Guard Base to locate and tail Flight 11; they were not yet in the air when Flight 11 crashed into the North Tower of the World Trade Center.

 • 8:41 a.m.: United Airlines Flight 93, a Boeing 757 with 44 people aboard, takes off from Newark International Airport en route to San Francisco.
 It had been scheduled to depart at 8 a.m., around the time of the other hijacked flights.